What age can my child start Small Steps Preschool?

 Do you provide children with a snack and lunch during full day sessions?

-Children are provided with a healthy snack and drink by the Preschool Monday, Tuesday and Thursday.
-On Wednesday and Fridays we ask that parents provide a small healthy snack in a lunchbox with the child’s name clearly stated on it.
+Children are provided with a healthy snack and drink by the Preschool.
 There is a collection tin by the front door should you wish to contribute to our snacks.

-Lunch boxes need to be provided for any children staying on Tuesday and Thursdays with us.
+Lunch boxes need to be provided for any children staying for lunch.
 Please do not provide nuts in any food and please can we ask that grapes and cherry tomatoes are cut lengthwise to limit the risk of choking.